18F/digital-acquisition-playbook/pages/1-overview.md

 # Overview

 We are all in this together on this beautiful journey into digital acquisitions.
 The goal of this guide to to do one thing: **make you a smarter government buyer of digital products and services.** Digital acquisitions aren’t different from other acquisitions per se, it’s just a different domain speciality.
-From a broad perspective it is simply buying software and services related to software.
-Note that is guide is focuses on digital acquisitions of custom software solutions but many of principles can be applied in various contexts.
-There are five main things that will make you a smarter buyer of digital services and products:
+From a broad perspective it is simply buying products and services related to software.
+Note that is guide focuses on digital acquisitions of custom software solutions but many of principles can be applied in various contexts.
+There are five main things that will make you a smarter buyer of digital products and services:

 1. Staying up to date on modern digital practices
 2. Knowing the market